MarcoBackman/CalendarUI/README.md

-# DutyAssigner
+# Calendar GUI
-> Set duty(watch) standers in a smart way to make simple
->  and fair duty calendar schedule to everyone.
+> Calendar interface for users and code examples.

 > A calendar set is based on Georgian group calendar